How Can I Get A Military Mortgage? | 2025 Guide

 - In the final 10 years of service (for people in their early years of service).

-No, the Forces Help to Buy scheme is only available to people who have at least six months of service remaining.
-However, there are other specialist mortgages and support available for ex-military.
+No, the Forces Help to Buy scheme is strictly only available to currently serving personnel due to the eligibility criteria of having at least six months of service remaining.
+With that being said, there are alternative options for ex-military personnel who are looking to buy a home.

-The Forces Help to Buy mortgage rates will be affected by exactly the same factors as any other mortgages.
-These factors are:
+The Forces Help to Buy mortgage rates are directly affected by the same ‘usual suspects’ as any other type of mortgage.
+Let’s take a look at the main factors that will affect your mortgage rates:

 An applicant’s credit rating will also be an important factor in a lender’s decision of whether to approve a mortgage.
 People with poor credit ratings will often struggle to get a mortgage approved, or they may have to take out a mortgage with a significantly higher interest rate, as other lenders are not prepared to take on the risk.